cascode-labs/virtue/README.md

 load("/path/to/repo/virtue/virtue.init.ils")
 ```

-Reminder: This is written in SKILL++ so to use it interactively you'll need
-to change your top-level interpreter to SKILL++ first:
+Reminder: The following will change your top-level interpreter to SKILL++:

 ```lisp
 toplevel('ils)